RHEcosystemAppEng/exhort-java-api/README.md

 it's important to pass in a path to python3 binary as `EXHORT_PYTHON3_PATH` or instead make sure that python3 is on the system path. in such case, You can use that feature by setting environment variable `EXHORT_PYTHON_VIRTUAL_ENV` to true

+##### "Best Efforts Installation"
+Since Python pip packages are very sensitive/picky regarding python version changes( every small range of versions is only tailored for a certain python version), I'm introducing this feature, that tries to install all packages in requirements.txt onto created virtual environment while **disregarding** versions declared for packages in requirements.txt
+This increasing the chances and the probability a lot that the automatic installation will succeed.

+##### Usage
+A New setting is introduced - `EXHORT_PYTHON_INSTALL_BEST_EFFORTS` (as both env variable/key in `options` object)
+1. `EXHORT_PYTHON_INSTALL_BEST_EFFORTS`="false" - install requirements.txt while respecting declared versions for all packages.
+2. `EXHORT_PYTHON_INSTALL_BEST_EFFORTS`="true" - install all packages from requirements.txt, not respecting the declared version, but trying to install a version tailored for the used python version, when using this setting,you must set setting `MATCH_MANIFEST_VERSIONS`="false"

 <!-- Badge links -->
 [0]: https://img.shields.io/github/v/release/RHEcosystemAppEng/exhort-java-api?color=green&label=latest